 Traveling to the United States (US) involves additional advance planning.
 Please determine whether you will require a visa to enter the US and plan ahead.
-The following guidelines will assist you in obtaining a visa:
+The following information will assist you in obtaining a visa.

 Please note: It is the sole responsibility of the attendee to obtain the necessary paperwork for entry to the US.
 This letter does not guarantee that you will be granted a visa, nor does it commit SPE to assist you in obtaining a visa.
 SPE will not pay any expenses incurred by you.
 We cannot send the letter to the embassy or consulate for you, nor can SPE contact the embassy or consulate on your behalf.

 Review visa wait times and then visit your local US embassy or consular office website where you will apply for your visa.
 There you can find out how to schedule an interview appointment, pay fees, and any other instructions.